Crisis at Uber & the Promise of Stewardship

 RSS The Deep Dive

-Philip welcomes Silvio Lorusso to talk about his book What Design Can’t Do.
-In their conversation, they examine how design as a practice has changed and often fails to addresses larger social and economic issues.
-The Drop – The segment of the show where Philip and his guest share tasty morsels of intellectual goodness and […]
+Philip welcomes AI expert Clara Hawking to the show.
+In their conversation, they discuss the current cultural, regulatory and ethical journey of artificial intelligence and what is inevitable and what isn’t.
+The Drop – The segment of the show where Philip and his guest share tasty morsels of intellectual goodness and creative musings.
+Philip’s Drop: […]